docker/docs/datacenter/dtr/2.1/guides/install/install-offline.md

 ---
+description: Learn how to install Docker Trusted Registry on a machine with no internet access.
+keywords: docker, registry, install, offline
 title: Install Docker Trusted Registry offline
-description: Learn how to install Docker Trusted Registry on a machine with no internet access.
-keywords:
-- docker, registry, install, offline
 ---

 The procedure to install Docker Trusted Registry on a node is the same,